 $ git push origin 1.5.0

-Create a pull request to merge the release branch with the master branch, review the code to be merged and merge it.
+Create a pull request to merge the release branch with the main branch, review the code to be merged and merge it.

 Create the next milestone.